YunusEmreNalbant/change-data-capture-with-debezium/README.md

-# CDC Debezium and Kafka
+# CDC with Debezium and Kafka
 This project demonstrates the integration of Kafka and Debezium with Spring Boot.
 It is designed to showcase how to capture changes from a PostgreSQL database and process them through Kafka.

 ## Overview